 It is easy to be less than fully conscious of the things we say to our kids.
-I had lunch with a good friend of mine, and she shared a quote from a parenting book that she read that resonated with me.
-I apologize if I butcher the quote, but it was something along the lines of “children are great observers, but awful interpreters.”
+A good friend of mine shared a quote from a parenting book that resonated with me.
+I apologize if I butcher the quote.
+It was something along the lines of “children are great observers, but awful interpreters.”
 I couldn’t agree more.

 What do you think your child’s interpretation of “We can not afford it” is?
 Especially after they see you spending money.
-We can’t afford that toy, but we can afford beer, or gas for the car, or some other item for the house.
+We can’t afford that toy, but we can afford beer?
+Or you can afford gas for the car, or some other item for the house.

 Children Are Awful Interpreters